 How do I find certificates on my Mac?

-- Go to Applications > Utilities and launch Keychain Access.
+- Go to Utilities and launch Keychain Access.

 - Select the login keychain.

-- Choose Certificates at the bottom of the sidebar.
+- Choose Certificates at the top menu bar.

 - Double-click the certificate to open its settings.